 So what does this mean?
-If some one writes a song and want people to like it and feel comfortable with the beat should it have a tempo of 94 BPM?
-Beethoven wanted his music to be played at a fast paced tempo but many orchestras play it around 94 BPM.
+If someone writes a song and want people to like it and feel comfortable with the beat should it have a tempo of 94 BPM?
+Beethoven wanted his music to be played at a fast-paced tempo but many orchestras play it around 94 BPM.
 That tempo might suit the classical music crowd but it seems that the formula for those looking to evoke an emotion is pretty simple.

 Avoid 94 BPM like it’s the kiss of death.
-94 BPM is the rhythm of a life too ordinary.
+94 BPM is the rhythm of life too ordinary.